Config drift is a never-ending battle we fight to keep devices secure and compliant. It's important administrators implement

 That's it, all your config drift problems are solved.
 Just kidding. ๐

-Confirm Config Refresh is enabled on a device by checking the registry key:
+Confirm Config Refresh is enabled on a device by checking the following registry key:

 HKLM\SOFTWARE\Microsoft\Enrollments\{GUID}\ConfigRefresh